-Please come join us as we begin our study of the book of I Corinthians.
+Please come join us as we study 1st Corinthians.
 We have singles, married, young and old, parents and grandparents, people from across generations—and we listen to and learn from each other.
 In addition to our teaching time, we take time each week to share and pray together.

-The Pursuit of God / Gym building - Room 4
+Absolute Surrender / Gym building - Room 3